ArtHitParade

 Hergé continues to work.
 The first page of L'Or Noir is published by Le Petit Vingtième on September 28, 1939.
 This story is interrupted in May 1940 by the intensification of the military operations.
 Hergé temporarily abandons L'Or Noir and begins publishing Le Crabe aux Pinces d'Or in October 1940 in the supplement for the youth of the newspaper Le Soir.

-1942 Tintin en Amérique New Cover
+1942 Tintin en Amérique, new cover

-2023 for sale on February 10 by Artcurial
+2023 SOLD for € 2.16M by Artcurial

 The war, and more specifically the occupation of Belgium by the German troops, changes the practice of Hergé.
 The strips now appear in Le Soir Jeunesse.
 After the suppression of that weekly supplement of Le Soir, the stories are transferred in the daily newspaper at the rate of one strip every day.